DocRountree/BiologyCurriculum/README.md

 #### Lesson 3: Cellular Respiration and Photosynthesis

 ## Unit 4: Diversity of Life

+### Big Idea:

+Different adaptations can be equally effective, leading one population to become two, the process by which a single celled ancestor diversified repeatedly into all the life on Earth today.

 ### Chapter 1: Cladistics
 #### Lesson 1: Lineages and Ancestry